BladeRunnerJS/brjs-site/docs/concepts/app_architecture.md

 ### Effective Team Working

-Since each feature can be built in isolation it's possible to have multiple teams working on different features.
+Since each feature can be built in isolation, it's possible to have multiple teams working on different features.
 This can be split into:

 * Vertical business features represented by blades
 * Access to backend services represented by services